tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 With that said, this code implements the vAPI interface for each browser.
 This interface, which has a large version for the extension core, and a minimal version for content-scripts, abstracts away all browser specific details and exposes a common API for cross-platform code to use.
 Therefore, no browser specific code should ever be put within 'src/js' or 'src/js/adn'.
 Instead, the code must be placed within a vAPI function (which means changing the interface, and should be considered a big deal) and then implemented ånd tested for each of the browser platforms.

+####What is uDom?
+uDom is a lightweight alternative js library which provides the core functionality of something like jQuery.
+Thus you should not mix jQuery with uDom, as they provide the same types of functionality.
+In fact, you should not use jQuery at all in AdNauseam.
+The one (temporary) exception to this is the vault, pending its rewrite.
+A list of uDom functions follows below (pending).

 ####How do I run the browser's debugger on different parts of the extension?

 (pending)